What Is a DissoMaster Report?

-DissoMaster is a computer software application that virtually the entire family law profession in the State of California uses to calculate guideline child and spousal support payments in divorce cases.
-The Superior Court of California has relied on DissoMaster in divorce cases for more than two decades and is among the few computer programs for calculating family support obligations that has been certified by the California Judicial Council.
+DissoMaster software is used by family law professionals in California to calculate child support and spousal support payments in divorce cases.
+The Superior Court of California has relied on DissoMaster in divorce cases for more than two decades.
+It is one of several computer programs certified by the California Judicial Council used to calculate family support obligations.

 Parts of Your DissoMaster Report